databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/17-dictionary/show-dictionaries.md

 <FunctionDescription description="Introduced or updated: v1.2.646"/>

 Lists dictionaries in a specified database, displaying their names, column details, and source information.
-Please note that this command currently only lists dictionaries that use MySQL as the data source.

 ## Syntax